liuzike/LIV_32_spectral_lag/README.md

 Copyright @ 2022 LIV all rights  reserved

 This dataset is provided for non-commercial use only.
-You may not distribute, modify, transmit, reuse, or use the contents of this dataset for public or commercial purposes without explicit written permission from Zike Liu & Binbin Zhang zkliu888@outlook.com
+You may not distribute, modify, transmit, reuse, or use the contents of this dataset for public or commercial purposes without explicit written permission from Zike Liu & Binbin Zhang zkliu888@outlook.com & bbzhang@nju.edu.cn